How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Calcium is needed in your blood for vital bodily processes which include keeping your heart and muscles working properly.

-Calcium is the #1 mineral in your body and without enough in your diet, calcium will be taken from your bones which weakens them over time.
+Calcium is the #1 mineral in your body and without enough in your diet, calcium will be taken from your bones and teeth which weakens them over time.

 Calcium is a very essential mineral and it's needed for many important bodily processes, so a calcium deficiency is no laughing matter.

-A calcium deficiency will have widespread effects on your bones, teeth, muscles, skin, hair, and mental health.
+A calcium deficiency will have widespread effects on your skin, hair, muscles, bones, teeth, and mental health.

 Maybe calcium deficiency symptoms will be taken more seriously once you learn some important facts about calcium and just why your body needs this mineral to stay healthy.

 Calcium is important for blood vessels in your heart.
-Without the calcium your body needs, your heart may not be able to pump blood as effectively which can also decrease blood pressure.
+Without the calcium your body needs, your heart may not pump blood as effectively which can also decrease blood pressure.

 Calcium is essential to maintaining the integrity and function of your